Dynamical signatures of point-gap Weyl semimetal: Conclusion and discussion

-To conclude, by introducing a minimal model for point-gap WSM, we relate its novel static and dynamical properties (dynamical chiral magnetic response, complex Fermi arcs, edge/corner modes and anisotropic skin effect) to the point-gap topology and non-Hermicity.
-It is straightforward to extend the model to non-Hermitian WSM with higher-charge WPs and other types of topological semimemtals \cite{wsmrmp}.
-For example, by setting $\bm a_{\bm k}=(\sin k_x\sin k_y,\cos k_y-\cos k_x,\sin k_z)$, we obtain a double-charged non-Hermitian WSM with point-gap invariant $W_3(E_p)=2$.
-Our work lays a foundation for future experiments to explore the predicted dynamical charge pumping and boundary-skin modes in non-Hermitian semimetal phases.
-The lattice Hamiltonian can in principle be implemented in photonic lattices and electrical metamaterials \cite{zhao,RLCmeasure1,RLCmeasure2}.
-As detailed in the Supplementary Material \cite{SM}, we propose a realization of the lattice Hamiltonian Eq. \eqref{model} using micro-ring resonator arrays with losses, where the couplings (both phase and amplitude) between neighboring resonators can be controlled independently through intermediate waveguides \cite{ringcavity1,ringcavity2,ringcavity3,ringcavity4}.
+To conclude, we predict dynamical charge pumping and boundary skin modes as unique features of NH WSM and attribute them to the point-gap topology and non-Hermicity.
+These phenomena have no analogs in Hermitian semimetals and cannot be described by the previous field theory framework.
+Our work lays a foundation for future experiments to explore the dynamics of NH semimetals.
+The dynamical effects do not rely on fine-tuning to a specific energy window and are more feasible to identify for simulations in photonic and cold atomic platforms.
+It is straightforward to extend the analysis to other types of topological semimetals \cite{wsmrmp,tdp}.
+For example, by setting $\bm a_{\bm k}=(\sin k_x\sin k_y,\cos k_y-\cos k_x,\sin k_z)$, we obtain a double-charged NH WSM with point-gap invariant $W_3(E_p)=2$.
+The lattice Hamiltonian can, in principle, be implemented in photonic lattices and electrical metamaterials \cite{zhao,RLCmeasure1,RLCmeasure2}.
+As detailed in Appendix \ref{smF} and \ref{smG}, we propose a realization of the lattice Hamiltonian Eq. \eqref{model} using micro-ring resonator arrays with losses, where the couplings (both phase and amplitude) between neighboring resonators can be controlled independently through intermediate waveguides \cite{ringcavity1,ringcavity2,ringcavity3,ringcavity4}.
 In condensed matter systems, the non-Hermitian dissipation terms can be implemented either through a tailored orbital-dependent coupling with a lossy mode or electron-phonon scattering \cite{eti}.